TFCG homepage

 Reports and publications

 TFCG 2011.
-Training Manual.
-Participatory forest management and Reducing Emissions from Deforestation and forest Degradation: District Level Training Events.
+Training Manual – English.
+Participatory Forest Management and Reducing Emissions from Deforestation and forest Degradation (REDD): Village Level Training Events in Tanzania.
 TFCG Technical Report 30.

 Philips, M. and N. Doggart 2011.
 Genetically Modified Organisms: a rapid review of the prevalence of GMOs and of relevant laws, policies and convention in the context of REDD in Tanzania.